 If the battery should become discharged turn the house battery switch to the "combine batteries" position to parallel with the engine battery.
 Never turn the house battery switch to the "off" position with the engine running as charging system damage may occur.
-However, because of the "make before break" feature it permits turning the house battery switch to the "combine batteries" position while the engine is running.
+Note however that because of the "make before break" feature turning the house battery switch to the "combine batteries" position while the engine is running is possible.